zbwright/StreamHub-Android-SDK/README.md

 Get the fresh StreamHub-Android-SDK from Github

+1. Start with an existing project or create a new one

 1. To import StreamHub-Android-SDK into your workspace go to: File > Import Project > General > Existing Project into Workspace
 2. Browse and select StreamHub-Android-SDK; it should now show in the package explorer

 3. Right click on your project and select properties then select Android tab